 TARG:ET Seminar Series

-TARG:ET hold a regular online seminar series where we engage academic and non-academic experts from across the UK and beyond to discuss research and innovation occurring in relation to energy technologies and policies.
-You can learn more about the upcoming seminars and sign up for free tickets HERE.
+TARG:ET hold a regular online seminar series where we engage academic and non-academic experts from across the UK and beyond to discuss research and innovation occurring in relation to energy and environmental technologies, policies and related issues.

 Please see below for a list of our former seminar speakers.